 Add to this the fact that vintage Champagne (or more correctly, millésimé) is a small category – it represented just 1.3% of shipments from the region in 2018, compared to 79.3% for non-vintage cuvées – and defining a ‘great vintage’ becomes even trickier.

-Nonetheless, there is some general consensus on the conditions required to produce good Champagne.
-Richard Geoffroy of Dom Peerignon, for example, has always insisted that the great or just plain fascinating years have more often been in moderate, warm, or even hot years rather than in cool ones.
+Nonetheless, there is some general consensus on the conditions required to produce the best investment Champagne.
+Richard Geoffroy of Dom Perignon for example, has always insisted that the great or just plain fascinating years have more often been in moderate, warm, or even hot years rather than in cool ones.
 Indeed, the 2012 benefited from an Indian Summer, while the subsequent 2013 – also highly regarded – was the latest harvested Champagne crop for 20 years.
 As such it seems that a long growing season and clear, warm skies for most of the harvest help to contribute to the latent complexities in both Pinot Noir and Chardonnay.

 The best Champagne vintages of the 21st century

 Because of the long ageing that vintage Champagne typically undergoes, it’s still too early to properly assess the vintages of more recent times, but as far as Robert Parker’s conclusions go, the 2014, 2013 and, notably, the 2012 have all proved excellent.
 The 2008 is arguably the standout so far since the turn of the century however, with Parker awarding it 99 points.
 Its success was something of a surprise to all, since the year opened with widespread mildew meaning expectations were low.
 The 2000 and 2002 have also been very well received.